Summerschool Digitale Collecties

 Body

-One of the most commonly used resources, digitized newspapers was another focal point.
-The sessions revealed the meticulous processes behind their creation and the role of metadata in research accessibility and what libraries mean when they talk about the "digital object" of the newspapers.
-This was further complemented by the practical insights into Optical Character Recognition (OCR) and Handwritten Text Recognition (HTR) technologies which are reshaping access to historical texts.
+The digitized newspapers, one of the more popular digital collections offered by the KB, formed another focal point.
+Sessions related to this revealed the meticulous processes behind their creation and the role of metadata in research accessibility.
+Experts explained what libraries mean when they talk about the "digital object" of newspapers.
+This was further complemented by the practical insights into Optical Character Recognition (OCR) and Handwritten Text Recognition (HTR), two technologies that are crucial in reshaping access to historical texts.

-When working with digital collections, understanding the technical aspects is crucial, and sessions on TEI-XML, PDF, and EPUB formats, provided participants with a comprehensive understanding of digital text editions and their application in research.
+When working with digital collections, an understanding of the technical aspects is crucial, and sessions on TEI-XML, PDF, and EPUB formats, provided participants with a comprehensive understanding of digital text editions and their different applications in research.

-The summerschool provided theoretical information and a practical demo of the process of digitizing medieval manuscripts.
-The workflow of the traveling project team that photographs and digitizes manuscripts from various institutions, followed by discussions, provided fascinating insights into the preservation and accessibility of these historical texts.
+The Summerschool provided theoretical information as well as a practical demo on the process of digitizing medieval manuscripts.
+This session illustrated the workflow of the traveling project team which is responsible for photographing and digitizing manuscripts from various institutions.
+This, along with the following discussions, provided fascinating insights into the preservation and accessibility of these historical texts.

 Image